 Subject to the satisfaction of certain conditions, an individual under the age of 40 who attains a PhD or a Master’s degree or an equivalent qualification thereto (MQF Level 7 or 8) in 2018 or later may be eligible for a tax credit equivalent to the tax chargeable on the income for whole-time employment as from year of assessment 2020.
 If the individual pursues the relevant course of studies on a part-time basis, the tax credit is reduced by 50%.
 A reduction in the tax credit may also apply where the course of studies was commenced before 2017.

-By virtue of the Get Qualified Scheme, individuals following a course of studies that commences not later than 31 December 2023, that leads to a certification, diploma, degree, or post-graduate degree course may be entitled to benefit from a tax credit to recover part of the costs incurred.
+By virtue of the Get Qualified Scheme, individuals following a course of studies that commences not later than 31 December 2023 and leads to a certification, diploma, degree, or post-graduate degree course may be entitled to benefit from a tax credit to recover part of the costs incurred.
 The costs relate to fees paid by the individual to the university, institution, or other entity recognised by the Ministry for Education and Employment for the training and educational services leading to the approved qualification or fees for sitting for examinations required to achieve the approved qualification.